jonyoungg/python-api-challenge/README.md

 # python-api-challeng
-I utilized Pandas to analyze info about the weather and vacation spots in specific regions
+I used Pandas to analyze info about the weather and vacation spots in specific regions